Does Avon Skin So Soft work as mosquito repellent ? You may have read this in the press or on the internet and wondered if it is really true.

 And if you are in India another handy discovery I made was SALICAL .
 A tiny 15mg tin of ointment labelled ‘Poison’ and ‘Ringworm ointment’ .
 I was down a tiny back street off AJC Bose Road in Kolkata searching for after bite as I had exhausted my friends supply.
 The gentleman didn’t understand English so I pointed to my awful mosquito bites and he handed it to me.
 I read it and saw ‘ringworm’ .
 Tried to explain to him that it was in fact mosquito bites not ringworm but he assured me ‘yes for mosquitos’.
 So I bought it – 20 rupees – about 25 pence – and it was absolutely brilliant !
 A little went a long way and that night I slept like a baby.

 I travelled to Kolkata in February 2017 with a friend and volunteered at Missionaries of Charity for just over a week.
 Volunteering was, for me, hard work but extremely rewarding and at times emotional.
-I often found myself very tearful.
 The process of arranging to volunteer is fairly simple – there is no need to contact the Missionaries of Charity before you travel to India – you literally just turn up in Kolkata and register.
 Language should not be a problem as many people in India speak English – most of the sisters at Mother Teresa speak English but some of the Indian helpers – mashis – do not.
 You do not have to be catholic to volunteer.

 Registering for Mother Teresa

 Registration for is 3.pm sharp at Mother Teresa / Shishu Bhavan 78 A.J.C.
 Bose Road, Kolkata, 700016 – ground floor, on Mondays, Wednesdays or Fridays – just turn up with your passport and I recommend a notebook and a bottle of water .
 It’s quite noisy as next to a main road.
 There is a group meeting where general advice is given including information about the different homes you can work in – after which is a one to one meeting with a sister to decide where you will volunteer.
 There are 6 different homes – for men / women / children / children with special needs/ & 2 for the dying & destitute.
 It is preferred that you remain where you first chose to work although some long term volunteers told me they had moved around.
 Two are at 78 AJC Bose Road – the rest are a very cheap bus ride away (bring change).
 I chose to work with children with special needs at Shishu Bhavan children’s home which was located at 78 AJC Bose Road.
+The Mother House at 54A AJC Bose Road is a five minute walk away.

 What hours do you work ?

 You will also decide whether to work AM shift 7.30-12 or PM shift 2-5.30 – you can do both but it is advised to just work one shift at first as it is very tiring, then review after a few days.
 Most days I worked only AM and it was indeed tiring.
 Even though it was technically winter when I was there it was still very hot – there were fans but no air-conditioning.
-There is a 15 minute break for black sweet tea and biscuits – where you quickly bond with the other lovely volunteers from around the world.
+There is a 15 minute break for black sweet spiced chai and biscuits – where you quickly bond with the other lovely volunteers from around the world.
 You can work for just a day or for as long as you like.

 Do you have to pay to volunteer at Mother Teresa ?